-The Pre-Counseling major seeks to equip students for effective service to various disadvantaged populations and care ministries.
+This 126-hour degree program seeks to equip students for effective service to various disadvantaged populations and care ministries.
 Students will attain the knowledge and skills needed to work with individuals who experience difficult life situations.
 Students gain an understanding of counseling theories, helping skills, and the nature of ministries in the social-service arena.
 Students who complete the program will have entry-level knowledge and skills appropriate for service in full-time church and parachurch positions such as community outreach worker, residential treatment counselor, group facilitator, group home worker, and social service liaison.